WormBase/wb-cache-warmer/README.md

 To build cache in preparation for a release, the cache warmer should be run on all endpoints that is determined to be slow.

+This will take about a day.

+Hence, it might be a good idea to run it with Screen, in case the process is interrupted.

 ```
 java -jar wb-cache-warmer-0.1.0-SNAPSHOT-standalone.jar --schedule-all